 Italian Fresh Asparagus Frittata, a light and healthy brunch idea.
 Made with fresh asparagus, chopped onions and delicious spices.
-An Asparagus Frittata makes the perfect no meat meal everyone will enjoy!
+A frittata makes the perfect no meat meal everyone will enjoy!

 This dish is one my mother-in-law used to make at least once a week.
 Fast, easy and really tasty.
 Leftovers can even be used to make a delicious sandwich.
-Serve with a side salad and I’m sure you will be making a Frittata once a week too.
 Buon Apettito!

 - 1/2 onion chopped